1.Barclaycard Rewards Card

 28.9% Variable APR

-The Amazon Barclaycard stands out as the top choice because it offers significant rewards for Amazon purchases, especially for Prime members, making it ideal for frequent Amazon shoppers.
+The Barclaycard Rewards Card stands out as the top choice because it offers a fee-free option for everyday spending and international travel, making it ideal for those who want to avoid extra costs while earning cashback.

 Pros: